-The undersigned stockholder of SMITH & WESSON HOLDING CORPORATION, a Nevada corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement of the Company, each dated \\\\, 2004, and hereby appoints G. Dennis Bingham and I. Marie Wadecki, and each of them, proxies and attorneys-in-fact, with full power to each of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 2004 Annual Meeting of Stockholders of the Company, to be held on Monday, September 13, 2004, at 9:00 a.m., local time, at the Camelback Inn, 5402 East Lincoln Drive, Scottsdale, Arizona, and at any adjournment or adjournments thereof, and to vote all shares of the Company's Common Stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the reverse side.
+The undersigned stockholder of SMITH & WESSON HOLDING CORPORATION, a Nevada corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement of the Company, each dated August 9, 2004, and hereby appoints G. Dennis Bingham and I. Marie Wadecki, and each of them, proxies and attorneys-in-fact, with full power of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 2004 Annual Meeting of Stockholders of the Company, to be held on Monday, September 13, 2004, at 9:00 a.m., local time, at the Camelback Inn, 5402 East Lincoln Drive, Scottsdale, Arizona, and at any adjournment or adjournments thereof, and to vote all shares of the Company's common stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the reverse side.

-This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted FOR the election of directors; FOR the approval of our Amended and Restated Articles of Incorporation; FOR the approval of our 2004 Incentive Compensation Plan; FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditor of our Company; and as said proxies deem advisable on such other matters as may come before the meeting.
+This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted FOR the election of directors; FOR the approval of the 2004 Incentive Compensation Plan; FOR the proposal to authorize Serial Preferred Stock; FOR the proposal to amend and restate the Articles of Incorporation; FOR the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditor; and as said proxies deem advisable on such other matters as may come before the meeting.